 You can direct their attention to your unique selling proposition right from the beginning and continue building on it throughout your video.

-Any explainer video whether it’s for a big brand or a budding startup needs to have a strong call to action.
-Call to action is one of the foremost traits of explainer videos.
+Any explainer video, whether it’s for a big brand or a budding startup, needs to have a strong call to action (CTA).

-A strong call to action comes around at the end to ensure that viewers will take the desired action.
+A strong explainer CTA comes at the end to get viewers to take the desired action.

-From downloading an e-book. to getting them sign up for a webinar, a call to action should be included in the script after a brief gap and with clear wording.
+From downloading an e-book to getting them to sign up for a webinar, a call to action should be included in the script after a brief gap and with precise wording.